Strategic Defence of the Parity Accord

 The Parity Accord is designed as an evolution of the Good Friday/Belfast Agreement, which rests upon island-wide consent rather than regional or unilateral settlement.
 A parity-based constitutional model cannot be applied to Northern Ireland alone — or to any single jurisdiction arising from that settlement — without departing from the reciprocal constitutional foundation on which parity depends.

 Exit remains possible.
 However, departure entails relinquishing constitutionally guaranteed parity, identity protections, and non-domination safeguards.
-The Accord does not restrict choice; it structures constitutional change with dignity and clarity.
+The Accord does not restrict choice; it structures constitutional change with clarity and defined consequences.
 Withdrawal requires supermajority consent, reflecting the principle that dismantling parity requires broader agreement than establishing it.

 Response